EnriFort/MSc-Cybersecurity/Ethical Hacking/ethLabNote.md

 ### File Upload
 It is caused by unchecked uploads: server allows any file type without validation (or validation can be bypassed):
-- Malicious File Types: upload harmful scripts (e.g. PHP, ASP) for RCE;
+- **Malicious File Types**: upload harmful scripts (e.g. PHP, ASP) for RCE;
-- Content Tampering: Uploads can modify website content or user data.
+- **Content Tampering**: Uploads can modify website content or user data.

 ## 04 - Web Security p2

-Local File Inclusion (LFI)
+### Local File Inclusion (LFI)
 LFI is the process to trick the web application to load, render and possibly execute some content from a LOCAL source.
-Typically it afflicts web services with poor control over user-input variables, particularly PHP's GET and POST variables or also COOKIES.
+Typically it afflicts web services with poor control over user-input variables, particularly PHP's `GET` and `POST` variables or also `COOKIES`.
 Path traversal is a type of LFI.

-Remote File Inclusion (RFI)
+### Remote File Inclusion (RFI)
 In this case we try to trick the application to load some content from a REMOTE source.
 It is similar to LFI but can be more dangerous.
 A remote content is included in the page rendered server-side.

-Injection
+### Injection
 Briefly, an injection is a manipulation that can be used to make an application perform unintended actions.
 It happens when:
-	○ The application directly incorporates user-supplied data into dynamic queries or commands;
+- The application directly incorporates user-supplied data into dynamic queries or commands;
-	○ The application doesn't perform proper escaping or context-aware handling.
+- The application doesn't perform proper escaping or context-aware handling.

 Common types of injection are:
-	○ XSS;
+- **XSS**;
-	○ SQL / NoSQL injection;
+- **SQL** / **NoSQL** injection;
-	○ Server Side Template injection (SSTi);
+- Server Side Template injection (**SSTi**);
-	○ OS command injection.
+- **OS command injection**.

-Cross Site Scripting (XSS)
+#### Cross Site Scripting (XSS)
 In this type of injection an attacker injects malicious code into a vulnerable website.
 The victim visit the website and the code is executed in their browser.
 The code can then access the victim's cookies, session data, and other sensitive information or it can "force" not intended actions.
-There are 3 types of XSS: Reflected, Stored and DOM-based.
+There are 3 types of XSS: Reflected, Stored and DOM-based:
-	○ Reflected XSS: The attacker send malicious code to the victim in a URL or form.
+- **Reflected XSS**: The attacker send malicious code to the victim in a URL or form.
 The victim submits the URL or form and the code is reflected back to them and executed in their browser;
-	○ Stored XSS: The attacker store malicious code on a server, such as in a forum post or comment.
+- **Stored XSS**: The attacker store malicious code on a server, such as in a forum post or comment.
 When the victim views the page, the code is executed in their browser.
 The code is executed EVERY TIME.
-The affected page is loaded by any user, regardless of the victim's actions.
+The affected page is loaded by any user, regardless of the victim's actions;
-	○ DOM-based XSS: The DOM is manipulated to inject malicious code.
+- **DOM-based XSS**: The DOM is manipulated to inject malicious code.
 Through a variety of techniques, such as JavaScript's event handlers.
 The code execution is triggered by SPECIFIC USER INTERACTIONS, such as clicking a link, modifying form data, or running JavaScript code within the page.

-XSS Consequences:
+##### XSS Consequences:
-	○ We can steal sensitive information like cookies, session tokens, or other sensitive data stored in the user's browser;
+- We can **steal sensitive information** like cookies, session tokens, or other sensitive data stored in the user's browser;
-	○ Session hijacking: impersonate legitimate users and gain unauthorized access to accounts or system;
+- **Session hijacking**: impersonate legitimate users and gain unauthorized access to accounts or system;
-	○ Website defacement: malicious code can be injected to alter the website's appearance and content.
+- **Website defacement**: malicious code can be injected to alter the website's appearance and content.

-XSS Mitigations:
+##### XSS Mitigations:
-	○ Input validation on the server-side to sanitize user input before storing it;
+- **Input validation** on the server-side to sanitize user input before storing it;
-	○ Output encoding is crucial for stored XSS to prevent script execution when displaying untrusted data;
+- **Output encoding** is crucial for stored XSS to prevent script execution when displaying untrusted data;
-	○ For DOM-based XSS, secure coding practices and careful handling of user-controlled data within client-side scripts are essential.
+- For DOM-based XSS, **secure coding practices** and careful handling of user-controlled data within client-side scripts are essential.

-SQL Injection (SQLi)
+#### SQL Injection (SQLi)
 SQLi is an attack on a web application database server that causes malicious queries to be executed.

-In-Band SQLi
+##### In-Band SQLi
-	○ - https://website.thm/blog?id=2;-- produce the SQL statement: SELECT * from blog where id=2;-- and private=0 LIMIT 1;
+- `https://website.thm/blog?id=2;--` produce the SQL statement: `SELECT * from blog where id=2;-- and private=0 LIMIT 1;`
 The semicolon in the URL signifies the end of the SQL statement, and the two dashes cause everything afterwards to be treated as a comment.
 By doing this, you're just, in fact, running the query:
-		§ SELECT * from blog where id=2;-- (in-Band sql injection)
+	- `SELECT * from blog where id=2;--` (in-Band sql injection)

-	○ database() return the name of the database (0 UNION 1,2,database()) ○ group_concat() gets the specified column from multiple returned rows and puts it into one string separated by commas.
+- `database()` return the name of the database (`0 UNION 1,2,database()`);
+- `group_concat()` gets the specified column from multiple returned rows and puts it into one string separated by commas;
-	○ information_schema database contains information about all the databases and tables the user has access to
+- `information_schema database` contains information about all the databases and tables the user has access to.

-Blind SQLi
+##### Blind SQLi
 It is when we get little to no feedback to confirm whether our injected queries were, in fact, successful or not, this is because the error messages have been disabled, but the injection still works regardless.
 A simple way to bypass a form:
-	○ put ' OR 1=1;-- in the password field which turns the SQL query into the following:
+- put `' OR 1=1;--` in the password field which turns the SQL query into the following:
-		§ select * from users where username='' and password='' OR 1=1;
+	- `select * from users where username='' and password='' OR 1=1;`

-Time-Based
+##### Time-Based
 The SLEEP() method will only ever get executed upon a successful UNION SELECT statement.

-Server Side Template Injection (SSTi)
+#### Server Side Template Injection (SSTi)
-Web application often use template languages, which help separate structure and presentation of a web page  from the business logic (e.g. Pug, NodeJs, and Jinja, Python).
+Web application often use template languages, which help separate structure and presentation of a web page  from the business logic (*e.g. Pug, NodeJs, and Jinja, Python*).
 Sometimes web application insecurely render use user as a part of the template...
 Since templating languages typically allow running native code, SSTi often leads to RCE.
 If we cannot do RCE, impact can be sever:
-	○ information Disclosure: read sensitive files or exfiltrate user data;
+- **Information Disclosure**: read sensitive files or exfiltrate user data;
-	○ DoS;
-	○ Defacement.
+- **DoS**;
+- **Defacement**.

-OS Command Injection
+#### OS Command Injection
 It is the most direct form of RCE.
 A system is vulnerable to OS Command Injection when it insecurely use user input to build a command line.
 For instance;
-	○ A Network looking glass on the Internet
+- A Network looking glass on the Internet;
-	○ A firewall configuration script of a SOHO router
+- A firewall configuration script of a SOHO router.

-How to detect an OS Command Injection?
+##### How to detect an OS Command Injection?
 Similar in principle to SQLi: we terminate the shell in command and add out own code.
 If the application code is:
-	○ nmap -sS ${TARGET_IP} -oX
+- `nmap -sS ${TARGET_IP} -oX`;

 We could inject something like:
-	○ localhost;cat /etc/shadow; #
+- `localhost;cat /etc/shadow; #`

 To get:
-	○ nmap sS localhost;cat /etc/shadow; # -oX
+- `nmap sS localhost;cat /etc/shadow; # -oX`

 ## 05 - Hacking Unix p1

-Lateral Movement and Privilege Escalation
+### Lateral Movement and Privilege Escalation

-Privilege Escalation (PE) is the act of gaining higher-level access by exploiting:
+**Privilege Escalation (PE)** is the act of gaining higher-level access by exploiting:
-	○ Bugs;
+- Bugs;
-	○ Design flaws;
+- Design flaws;
-	○ Configuration oversights;
+- Configuration oversights;
-	○ User's mistakes.
+- User's mistakes.

 These same principles can be used to gain access to other non-privileged users.
-Moving from one user to another is called Lateral Movement.
+Moving from one user to another is called **Lateral Movement**.
 The latter is possible thanks to:
-	○ The additional information gathered with the initial access, e.g., passwords found somewhere on the system ○ The change in accessible scope, e.g., services, systems, or applications not previously accessible.
+- The additional information gathered with the initial access, *e.g., passwords found somewhere on the system*;
+- The change in accessible scope, *e.g., services, systems, or applications not previously accessible*.

-The Confused Deputy Problem
+#### The Confused Deputy Problem
-In the context of cybersecurity it is a specific type of Privilege Escalation: computer program tricked by another agent, with fewer privileges, into misusing its authority.
+In the context of Cybersecurity it is a specific type of Privilege Escalation: computer program tricked by another agent, with fewer privileges, into misusing its authority.
 Examples:
-	○ XSS - trick victim's browser into executing arbitrary JavaScript;
+- **XSS** - trick victim's browser into executing arbitrary JavaScript;
-	○ FTP bounce scan (nmap) - trick 3rd party FTP server.
+- **FTP bounce scan** (nmap) - trick 3rd party FTP server.
-	○ CSRF - forces user to execute unwanted actions on a web application in which they're currently authenticated;
+- **CSRF** - forces user to execute unwanted actions on a web application in which they're currently authenticated;
-	○ Abuse sudo/SetUID applications to do unintended things.
+- Abuse **sudo/SetUID** applications to do unintended things.

-Exploiting SetUID/SetGID and sudo
+### Exploiting SetUID/SetGID and sudo

-Quick recap on UNIX permissions: SetUID/SetGID
+#### Quick recap on UNIX permissions: SetUID/SetGID
 Linux uses a combination of bits to store the permissions of a file.
-Using chmod command we essentially change the 'r', 'w'and 'x' characters associated with the file.
-The ownership of files also depends on the uid (user ID) and the gid (group ID) of the creator.
-Similarly, when we launch a process, it runs with uid and gid of the user who launched it.
+Using `chmod` command we essentially change the `r`, `w`and `x` characters associated with the file.
+The ownership of files also depends on the `uid` (user ID) and the `gid` (group ID) of the creator.
+Similarly, when we launch a process, it runs with `uid` and `gid` of the user who launched it.

 The SetUID bit is present for files which have executable permissions.
 It simply indicates that when running the executable, it will set its permissions to that of the user who created it (owner), instead of setting it to the user who launched it.
 The SetGID bit does the same for the gid.
-To locate the setuid, look for an ‘s’ instead of an ‘x’ in the executable bit of the file permissions.
+To locate the setuid, look for an `s` instead of an `x` in the executable bit of the file permissions.

-What we can do with setuid programs?
+#### What we can do with setuid programs?
 Abusing setuid/setgid programs may allow PE if:
-	○ Can (be forced to) read/write files → may leak sensitive data ○ Can be forced to print errors insecurely → may leak sensitive data ○ Can be forced to execute code that we control
+- Can (be forced to) read/write files → may leak sensitive data
+- Can be forced to print errors insecurely → may leak sensitive data;
+- Can be forced to execute code that we control:
-		§ execute other programs that we control
+	- execute other programs that we control;
-		§ load shared objects that we control
+	- load shared objects that we control;
-		§ vulnerable to some other code injection (e.g., buffer overflow)
+	- vulnerable to some other code injection (e.g., buffer overflow).

-Exploiting sudo
+#### Exploiting sudo

-	Quick recap on UNIX permissions: sudo
+##### Quick recap on UNIX permissions: sudo
 Sudo (SuperUser-DO) allows running programs as root:
-		§ The user invoking sudo must be enabled to do so
+- The user invoking sudo must be enabled to do so;
-		§ Administrators can grant sudo privileges to specific users or groups using the /etc/sudoers file § Unless specified otherwise in sudoers, the invoking user must enter their password.
-Note: often in security testing, you impersonate users w/o knowing their password.
+- Administrators can grant sudo privileges to specific users or groups using the `/etc/sudoers` file;
+- Unless specified otherwise in sudoers, the invoking user must enter their password. *Note: often in security testing, you impersonate users w/o knowing their password*.

-	In short, sudo set the UID and GID to those of the superuser.
+In short, **sudo** set the UID and GID to those of the superuser.

 ## 06 - Hacking Unix p2

-Exploiting cronjobs
+### Exploiting cronjobs
 Cron is a task scheduler on Unix-like systems, which allows defining commands to execute periodically.
 Schedules specified in cron expressions within crontab files.
-You can use crontab -l to show cronjobs for the current user.
+You can use `crontab -l` to show cronjobs for the current user.
 Cron jobs often do maintenance for services often running root.
 If we can tamper with what those cron jobs are executing, we can execute commands as root.

-Password and keys
+### Password and keys
 Having an initial foothold on a system means that we can gather more details like:
-	○ Configuration files
+- Configuration files;
-	○ Shell History
+- Shell History;
-	○ Keys
+- Keys.

-Configuration files
+### Configuration files
 If we got the foothold by exploiting a server, we should be impersonating the user used by the server.
 Configuration file or the application (e.g. web application) might contain password, e.g. database password.